zheyu-Julie-Liu/Academic-personal-homepage-and-portfolio-for-Zheyu-Liu/README.md

 *   **Tech**: Python (Pandas, GeoPandas, Scikit-learn)

 ### Cultural-Economic Strategy (China) | 文化经济战略
 *   **Description**: Professional experience in cultural gene mining (文化基因挖掘) and strategy development for projects in Suzhou and Anji, transforming historical narratives into place-branding and industrial strategies.
 ---

+## Project in Work

+###  Institutional Friction: Rescaling, Burnout, and Policy Implementation in China's Spatial Governance
+*   **Description**:This theory-building project investigates the paradox between China's state-rescaling reforms and policy stagnation at the township level.
+I propose the concept of "institutional friction" to bridge Neil Brenner's macro-scale theory with micro-level burnout research, offering an integrated explanatory framework for grassroots governance dilemmas.
+*    **Status**: Preparing for journal submission & PhD application.
+---

-### Skills / 技能
+## Skills / 技能
 ### Skills & Methodology / 技能与方法论

 ```mermaid